lensesrequired/deck-builder-api/README.md

+## Note: Parts of this API have been moved to a Javascript Api.
+This Api's purpose is not just to allow custom card designing.

 # Deck Builder API

 This project contains a Python API, deployed using Heroku, that facilitates 1) custom card designing and 2) deck building card game playing.
 For more details on how a game is supposed to be played, check out <a href="https://youtu.be/5jNGpgdMums">this video</a> that walks through a classic example of a deck building game that was my inspiration for this program.